oluwatunmiisheii/rate-watch-web/README.md

 Looking for cool people 😎 to join and contribute!

 If you’re interested in collaborating to enhance Rate Watch and add more features, please reach out to me at [oluwatunmiseadenuga@gmail.com](mailto:oluwatunmiseadenuga@gmail.com).
-I’m excited to work with contributors to expand this project and make it more valuable for families who need it.
+I’m excited to work with contributors to expand this project.

 Thanks ❤️